 To be sure, accommodating Emperor Norton in these ways also was “good for business.”
-A play called Norton the First had opened in San Francisco in 1861 — just two years after he declared himself Emperor.
-The 1870 census listed the Emperor’s occupation as “emperor.”
+A comic opera called Norton the First had opened in San Francisco on 17 September 1861 — exactly two years after he declared himself Emperor.
+That year, the first local directory had listed him as "emperor"; the census followed suit in 1870.
 By the 1870s, he was being referenced in newspapers across the country and was regarded locally as part of the tourist trade.
 Shops even sold plaster figurines of the Emperor.

 The Bulletin editorialized:

 In what can only be described as the most dastardly of errors, Joshua A. Norton was arrested today.
 He is being held on the ludicrous charge of “Lunacy.”
 Known and loved by all true San Franciscan’s as Emperor Norton, this kindly Monarch of Montgomery Street is less a lunatic than those who have engineered these trumped up charges.
 As they will learn, His Majesty’s loyal subjects are fully apprised of this outrage.

 Just as pointedly, the Daily Alta newspaper wrote: